drcmda/react-contextual/PITFALLS.md

 # Reacts new context api

-The context api has been kept low-level which makes it very powerful and flexible, but at the same time there are a couple of annoyances you could run into if the api is used naively.
+[Reacts new context api](https://reactjs.org/blog/2018/03/29/react-v-16-3.html#official-context-api) has been merged in 16.3.1 and has been kept low-level which makes it very powerful and flexible, but at the same time there are a couple of annoyances you could run into if the api is used naively.

 ## Ease of use